osquery/foundation/docs/office-hours/20210525_meeting_notes.md

 > An integer overflow and several buffer overflow reads in libyara/modules/macho/macho.c in YARA v4.0.3 and earlier could allow an attacker to either cause denial of service or information disclosure via a malicious Mach-O file.
 Affects all versions before libyara 4.0.4

 We think this would allow an unprivledged local user to leave a malicious macho binary around.
 Which osquery might then scan, and cause the malicious code to run in the osquery context.
-Eg: This is akin to a local privledge escalation
+Eg: This is akin to a local privilege escalation

 ### liblz inside libkafka

 https://github.com/osquery/osquery/issues/7097

 We think this is a bug in the compression routine.
-Which, while theoreticaly exploitable, sounds hard to exploit.
+Which, while theoretically exploitable, sounds hard to exploit.

 ### libmagic